Mike Zunino Player Props: Guardians vs. Mariners

-On Saturday, Mike Zunino (coming off going 1-for-3) and the Cleveland Guardians face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+Mike Zunino -- 1-for-3 in his most recent game -- will be in action for the Cleveland Guardians versus the Seattle Mariners, with Marco Gonzales on the hill, on April 2 at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Mariners.
+In his last game he had a one-hit showing (1-for-3) against the Mariners.

 Mike Zunino Game Info & Props vs. the Mariners